adrdilauro/tradewind.js/README.md

 I am proud to present you <b>tradewind.js</b>, a JavaScript plugin that implements a user-friendly interface for powerful CSS3 animations.

+Already a user of <b>tradewind.js</b>?
+You might be interested in the [complete documentation](https://github.com/adrdilauro/tradewind.js/wiki).

 ## Essential features

 #### 1 - Easy and human-friendly interface